-5. Credentials should be on file at least one month prior to the beginning of the term.

-• Upon arrival at Stillman, all transfer students should have in their possession an official evaluation of their transcript by the Office of Admissions and or the department of intended major, listing courses accepted for transfer.

-6. Transfer credit in the major over ten years old may require validation by the student's major department.

-7. No developmental courses or courses with a pass or fail grade will be accepted for transfer.
+- 5. Credentials should be on file at least one month prior to the beginning of the term. - Upon arrival at Stillman, all transfer students should have in their possession an official evaluation of their transcript by the Office of Admissions and or the department of intended major, listing courses accepted for transfer. - 6.
+Transfer credit in the major over ten years old may require validation by the student's major department. - 7.
+No developmental courses or courses with a pass or fail grade will be accepted for transfer.

-Early Admission for Superior High School Students
+Early Admission and Early College Start Early Admission for Superior High School Students high school.

-High school students with a 3.30 grade point average (4.00 scale) may be permitted to begin college work at Stillman before graduation from high school.
 Students selected for early admissions will receive regular college credit for courses successfully completed.
 In addition to the grade point average, the prospective student must be recommended by his/her school Guidance Counselor or other High School officials who are qualified to attest to his/her eligibility.